nafeezmd/reactive-samples/lab01-quick-start/README.md

 #Lab 01 - Quick start with Springboot 2.0

-Run the main application and try out the following:
+Run the com.labs.reactive.springboot.Application class in this module and try out the following:

 ```
 curl -X GET http://localhost:8080/chapters